diagrams/diagrams-doc/doc/arrow.rst

 .. container:: exercises

-  Creat a diagram which contains a circle of radius 1 with an arrow conneting the points on the circumference at 45 degrees and 180 degress.
+  Create a diagram which contains a circle of radius 1 with an arrow connecting the points on the circumference at 45 degrees and 180 degrees.
 Starting at the 45 degree point.

 ArrowOpts